open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 ##### Figure 12.
 Mandatory elements of the _invite_ object shown as a 'bare invite'

 Invite events act as an invitation for the target agent to enter the conversation.
 They also invite the target agent to take the conversational floor and respond to all utterances from this point onwards.
-The optional _to_ object is used to specify the URL of the agent that is being invited.
+The  _to_ object is used to specify the identity of the agent that is being invited.

-#!
-The optional _SpeakerUri_ in the _to_ object should only be used if the inviting agent knows the specific SpeakerUri of the agent that it wants to invite- i.e. a specific agent identity operating under that URL.
-IN many use cases the invite will exclude the _SpeakerUri_.
+!!
+The _to_ object is mandatory for an _invite_event and must contain either a _url_ or a speakerUri.
+The _SpeakerUri_ in the _to_ object can be used if the inviting agent knows the specific SpeakerUri of the agent that it wants to invite- i.e. a specific agent identity.
+In many use cases the invite will exclude the _SpeakerUri_.
 If a _SpeakerUri_ is sent then there is no obligation that the agent that responds to the invite adopts that SpeakerUri.

- If the _to_ event is absent, then all recipients of the envelope should consider themselves invited to the conversation.\
+If the _to_ event is absent, then all recipients of the envelope should consider themselves invited to the conversation.
-\

 It is possible to invite an agent to a conversation without giving it any other events.
 This is termed a bare invite as shown in Figure 12.
 The recipient of such a bare invitation is being invited to engage with the user without being given any context.
 A suitable response would be to speak a greeting and ask how the agent can help.

     {